 Borrow an interactive ammonite and download the LiveBeacon app to explore the abbey’s stories like never before.
 You’ll discover hidden archaeology and find out what the abbey was like when it was as a bustling centre of trade and religion.

 Illustrating Whitby Competition

 Congratulations to Mark Elvins - the winner of our illustration competition.
-Next spring you'll be able to see Mark's evocative artworks in our new exhibition.
+You'll shortly be able to see Mark's evocative artworks in our new exhibition.

 Thanks to everyone who submitted an entry.
 There were so many wonderfully imaginative responses to interpreting the history of the abbey.